 I felt privileged this year to get a paper accepted into the technical track at DAC.
 It seems more and more difficult to get something through.
 I think they said they only had a 20% acceptance rate this year.
+The paper was part of track 5 on Tuesday at DAC.
 I was glad to get to present this one because it was fun doing the experimentation for it and I think it helps answer one of the nagging questions I always get about eqDRC.
 I worked with Fedor Pikus, the Lead Software Architect, and Cosmin Cazan, a Portland State University Intern, on this project.

 If you don’t already know, eqDRC is just a set of command extensions we have added to the base Calibre DRC product that enables new ways to define and implement design rule and recommended rule checks.
 Basically, it enables a simple mathematical modeling engine based on multi-dimensional geometriclayout measurements.
 That is a fancy way of saying that DRC is no longer limited to overly simplistic one dimensional measurements to determine if a layout is manufacturable.
 It allows defining equations that relate multiple dimension measurements together.
 With eqDRC you can better approximate the physics of the manufacturing issue or at least a much more accurate empirical model of the phenomenon.
 Here is a link to some papers and on-line seminars on the subject: